paneand/CarND-Traffic-Sign-Classifier-Project/README.md

 | Fully connected                                                | 120      |         |        | 0.9     | 84       |
 | Fully connected                                                | 84       |         |        | 0.9     | 43       |

    After several experiments the following training hyperparameters were used
    to train the model:

     Epochs: 60
     Loss function optimizer: AdamOptimizer
     Batch size: 100
     Learning rate: 0.001

- No early termination mechanism was used during training to prevent
- overfitting, as dropout was implemented.
-Since LeNet was designed to
- recognize characters, this model worked well without re-engineering it too
- much given the task similarities.
+   No early termination mechanism was used during training to prevent overfitting, as dropout was implemented.Since LeNet was designed      to recognize characters, this model worked well without re-engineering it too much given the task similarities
 -   Make predictions of the new images using the model, i.e. 5 images of german traffic signs found on the web (stored in `./web_signs/`) were used to test the model against “out in the wild” images